Jemma Palmer: Big Brother

+Big Brother's clue to the correct combination was "Jem's age (28) / the number of people whom Aaron had snogged", viz.
+(Tom+Faye+Maisy = 3) giving the number 2803 which opened the lock and allowed them to get the rations.
+As Jemma was lying about her age the lock could not be opened, the remaining three "stranded" housemates walked from the task room, failing the task.

+On Day 33, during the shopping task, Big Brother outed Jemma's actual age as 28, not 25 as she had previously stated.

+She chose to walk on Day 48.
+As she had been up for eviction, this forced Big Brother to change course, and in a twist move, it was announced that any housemates who had been nominated (which included Faye), were now up for eviction.
+Ultimately, Faye was saved by the public, but was evicted from the house a week later.

 Professional wrestling career

-Independent circuit promotions (2005–present)
+Independent circuit (2005–2011)

-Along with her other exploits Palmer also was a fan of wrestling, particularly the original incarnation of D-Generation X. In 2005, she began to appear for the Frontier Wrestling Alliance (FWA) mainly as a valet for Doug Williams.
-This led to her having a try out match with World Wrestling Entertainment (WWE) alongside Katarina Waters who went on to become Katie Lea Burchill.
+Along with her other exploits, Palmer also was a fan of professional wrestling, particularly the original incarnation of D-Generation X. In 2005, she began to appear for the Frontier Wrestling Alliance (FWA) mainly as a valet for Doug Williams.
+This led to her having a try out match with World Wrestling Entertainment (WWE), alongside Katarina Waters who went on to become Katie Lea Burchill.
 Although she was not signed, she was later offered a scholarship to train at Ultimate Pro Wrestling.
-During her time on the circuit, Palmer filmed a reality television show based on pro wrestling as one of the three lead stars.
+During her time on the circuit, Palmer filmed a reality television show based on professional wrestling as one of the three lead stars.

 After much training, she was booked for her debut match against Jetta at Pro-Wrestling: EVE's first show on 8 May 2010 in Sudbury, Suffolk.
-Before her match with Jetta she suffered an injury in her hand but wrestled the match anyway, with a storyline written in that Jetta attacked her and goaded her into a match while she was explaining the injury to the crowd.
+Before her match with Jetta, she suffered an injury in her hand but wrestled the match anyway, with a storyline written in that Jetta attacked her and goaded her into a match while she was explaining the injury to the crowd.
 The referee stopped the contest and awarded it to Jetta out of concern for Palmer's health.

-Palmer joined the British wrestling company UKW, where on season 1 episode 22 she became the UKW Women's Champion.
+Palmer joined the British wrestling company United Kingdom Wrestling (UKW), where she became the UKW Women's Champion.
 Here, she was introduced to the crowd as "Inferno Jemma Palmer" and was accompanied to the ring by her sister Faye.
-You can watch the show on My Channel on Sky TV and watch Palmer's matches on YouTube.

-World Wrestling Entertainment / WWE
+WWE

-On 29 June 2009 it was announced that Palmer had signed a contract with World Wrestling Entertainment. and on 1 March 2010 it was announced that Palmer was going to be A WWE Diva.
+On 29 June 2009, it was announced that Palmer had signed a contract with WWE.
+She was assigned to WWE's development territory Florida Championship Wrestling (FCW), and was set to wrestle under the ring name Penelope Carwin.
+However, visa issues prevented her from ever making an appearance for the promotion.